loucass003/llelievr.dev/src/views/projects/slimevr-en.md

-## How it started?
+<ContentTitle tag="h2">How it started?</ContentTitle>

 I was looking at full body tracking / motion capture solutions for a virtual production project of mine.
-And ended up finding the slimevr project from one of [@ThrillSeekerVR](https://www.youtube.com/@ThrillSeekerVR) videos.
+And ended up finding the SlimeVR project from one of [@ThrillSeekerVR](https://www.youtube.com/@ThrillSeekerVR) videos.

-Why choose slimevr you may ask?
-Here is small unordered list of why slimevr is a good solution:
+Why choose SlimeVR you may ask?
+Here is small unordered list of why SlimeVR is a good solution:

-1. The price: A set of SlimeVR trackers, Especially DIY Can be made for about 200€ where existing solutions like HTC vive trackers would require 160€ per trackers and you need at least 3 trackers to make it work, and you would also add another 300€ if you do not have base station.
+1. The price: A set of SlimeVR trackers, Especially DIY, can be built for around 200€ where existing solutions like HTC vive trackers would require 160€ per trackers and you need at least 3 trackers to make it work, and you would also add another 300€ if you do not have base station.
 2. You do not need base stations!
 SlimeVR use IMUs to know its rotation in space so it does not require any equipment installed in your room to know its location.
 3. It cannot be occluded by clothes or objects.
 In my case I was looking at solutions where the trackers could be hidden underneath clothes.
 4. It is Open Source!
 That means I could mess around with the code to make it fit my needs.